bowman2001/perplexdoc/content/doc/preview/markdownpreview/index.md

 ## Tables

-Tables aren't part of CommonMark, but Hugo supports them out of the box.
+Tables aren't part of CommonMark, but Hugo supports their syntax as an extension by default.

 ### Centered table columns